sebastian-zieba/PACMAN/docs/source/stage00.rst

 	- **obs_par.pcf**

-	They can be either found in your package directory, on `GitHub <https://github.com/sebastian-zieba/PACMAN>`_ or can be downloaded `here <https://downgit.github.io/#/home?url=https://github.com/sebastian-zieba/PACMAN/tree/master/pacman/run_files>`_.
+	They can be either found in your package directory, on `GitHub <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/run_files>`_ or can be downloaded `here <https://downgit.github.io/#/home?url=https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/run_files>`_.

 	If your datadir contains a lot of visits, but you only want to analyze a subset you can use ``which_visits``.

-	As mentioned in the Introduction, in this example going to analyze just three visits taken in the middle of the GO 13021 program (Dates (YYYY-MM-DD): 2013-03-13,  2013-03-15,  2013-03-27).
+	As mentioned in the Introduction, in this example going to analyze just two visits taken in the middle of the GO 13021 program (Dates (YYYY-MM-DD): 2013-03-13,  2013-03-15).

-	If the user downloaded all 15 visits in GO 13021, he or she can choose: ``which_visits = [5,6,7]`` in the pcf.
+	If the user downloaded all 15 visits in GO 13021, he or she can choose: ``which_visits = [5,6]`` in the pcf.

 2) **Run PACMAN**

+    You can give your analysis an "eventlabel" which might make it easier to identify it in the future.
+    Here we just call our analysis: 'GJ1214_Hubble13021'.

 	Now navigate to your rundir in your terminal and type: